Skip to Main Content

 Welcoming, friendly, inclusive, proud traditions, family feel, dynamic, happy, lots of opportunities, caring, comfortable, all round education, holistic, explorative, creative, safe physically and emotionally, diverse, culture of self- improvement, progressive, student led initiatives, empathetic, supportive, personalised, high standards expected, adults know you, unified, connected, respectful, wrap around care.

-We are proud of the report findings, which are testament to the hard work and dedication of the entire College Staff.
+We are proud of the report findings, which are a testament to the hard work and dedication of the entire College Staff.
 They are also a strong indicator of what it means to work here.

 Scots College prides itself on high quality teaching and building all-round character, but it takes a whole village to deliver an exceptional educational experience.
 We also have a large team of operational and administration staff who work behind the scenes and are an integral part of the team.
 This includes IT, marketing, finance, a health centre, and property and catering staff.

-Assistant Chaplain
+HR Assistant

 Short-Term Relief Teachers